muart-group/muart-group.github.io/docs/user/configuration/thermostat.md

 # Connecting a Mitsubishi Thermostat

 It's possible to connect a thermostat like an MHK2 (as well as possibly some others!) to the microcontroller to allow a second point of control (or just to use as a temperature sensor).
-Using the same CN105 connection and wiring, the thermostat should be connected to a second pair of UART pins.

-If doing this, the +12V, GND, and +5V connections must pass through to the second CN105 connector.
-Ensure that the TX/RX pairs do *not* directly cross over.
+Note that the thermostat's TX/RX connectors are inverted - CN105 pin 4 should connect to the defined TX pin, and pin 5 to the defined RX pin.

 Once the hardware is ready, a second UART must be defined: